-Then you charge, main, rend, mutilate, crush, kill, and destroy the opposition.
+You charge, main, rend, mutilate, crush, kill, and destroy the opposition.
 Warriors don’t run, dodge, heal much, or otherwise avoid any situation where they can smash things.
 At higher levels you become a whirlwind of death, what’s not to like?
-PvP, raiding, you can do it all and you’ll be doing it with two 2-handed weapons.
-You’re not a tank, healer, or cowardly Rogue.
+PvP, raiding, you can do it all and you’ll be doing it with one or two 2-handed weapons.
+You’re not a healer or sneaky Rogue.
 Your job is to crash into the enemy and destroy them.

 Other Warrior Guides